CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching

-Traditional MTSAD methods can be classified into non-learning~\citep{breunig2000lof,goldstein2012histogram,yeh2016matrix} and machine learning~\citep{liu2008isolation,ramaswamy2000efficient}.
-Recently, deep learning methods have shown exceptional MTSAD performance and have received substantial extensive attention.
+Traditional MTSAD methods can be classified into non-learning~\citep{breunig2000lof,goldstein2012histogram,yeh2016matrix,Li_2024_BMVC} and machine learning~\citep{liu2008isolation,ramaswamy2000efficient}.
+Recently, deep learning has made impressive progress in natural language processing~\citep{he2025enhancing1,wang2024enhancing,wu2024prompt,wu2025generative}, computer vision~\citep{wuimgfu,li2025cp2m,li2025ddunet,yu2024ichpro}, and other aspects~\citep{yi2025score,he2025enhancing2,li2023daanet}.
+Studies have shown that learned features may perform better than human-designed features~\citep{yu2025prnet,yu2024scnet}.
+Therefore, many deep learning-based MTSAD methods have been proposed and have received substantial extensive attention~\citep{liu2024time, liu2024elephant, hu2024multirc,wang2023drift, li2021block,wangrethinking,wang2024interdependency}.
 They can be classified into forecasting-based, reconstruction-based and contrastive-based methods.
 GDN~\citep{deng2021graph} is a forecasting-based model that uses a graph structure to learn topology and a graph attention network to encode input series, with anomaly detection based on the maximum forecast error among channel variables.
 Anomaly Transformer is a reconstructive approach that combines series and prior association to make anomalies distinctive~\citep{xu2021anomaly}.
 DCdetector uses contrastive learning in anomaly detection to create an embedding space where normal data samples are close together and anomalies are farther apart~\citep{yang2023dcdetector}.
-We focus on the reconstruction-based methods due to their prominent performance on commonly-used benchmark datasets~\citep{qiu2024tfb}.